Upsilon Coronae Borealis

-Upsilon Coronae Borealis, Latinized from υ Coronae Borealis, is a solitary star in the northern constellation of Corona Borealis.
-It is a white-hued star that is dimly visible to the naked eye with an apparent visual magnitude of 5.78.
+Upsilon Coronae Borealis is a solitary star in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from υ Coronae Borealis, and abbreviated Upsilon CrB or υ CrB.
+This is a white-hued star that is dimly visible to the naked eye with an apparent visual magnitude of 5.78.
 The distance to this object is approximately 616 ly based on parallax.

 This is an A-type main-sequence star with a stellar classification of A3V; a star that is currently fusing its core hydrogen.
 However, Palmer et al. (1968) had it classed as type A2IV, and thus it may be near or past its main sequence lifetime.
 It is a suspected variable star of unknown type that has been measured ranging in brightness from magnitude 5.78 down to 5.88.

 Upsilon Coronae Borealis has three times the mass of the Sun and about six times the Sun's radius.
 It is spinning with a projected rotational velocity of 112 km/s.
 The star is radiating 151 times the luminosity of the Sun from its photosphere at an effective temperature of 8,098 K. At an age of 407 million years, it is thought to be right at the end of its main sequence life.